jacksonianrtaylor/movie_rec_proj/README.md

 Furthermore, train users should have the same bounds as the test users because the trained model should value features in the same way that gives the most accurate prediction for the test ratings.
 It should not over or under estimate certain features by using more or less data to support them.

 SVD users don't have these restrictions and therefore should have more ratings.
-Intuitively, the more SVD ratings per user, the more it can contribute to the accuracy of the test and train predictions.
+Intuitively, the more SVD ratings per user, the more it can positively interact with train and test users.

 Currently the SVD users bounds are (20-30) ratings while test and train user bound are (5-10) ratings.
 To keep things simpler this was not part of the optimization process in [bayesian_optimization.ipynb](bayesian_optimization.ipynb) and the values are by no means optimal.